Tungsten Damping

 The Backstory

-Back in 2018, RamRods Archery patented our vibration damping technology, which is was first featured in the Tungsten Damping Powder Weight.
+Back in 2018, RamRods Archery patented our vibration damping technology, which was first featured in the Tungsten Damping Powder Weight.
 It proved to be extremely successful and popular with our athletes, including Dutch Olympian Steve Wijler.
 Back then, he was shooting the Classic stabilizer, which came out in 2016.
 Steve gave us a feature request that would change the future of all premium rods: tungsten weight inside the stabilizers.
-At the time we experimented with solid tungsten weight at the end of the rod, which was good but not great; there was definitely more that we could do.
+At the time we experimented with solid tungsten shanks in the end of the rod, which was good but not great; there was definitely more that we could do.

 The first RamRods stabilizer to utilize the tungsten damping weight inside the rod was the Matterhorn, and that's all thanks to Steve.